Ecstasy and shrooms

 According to Clark, hippie flipping should be approached cautiously by anyone with a personal or family history of mental illness (particularly psychotic and mood disorders) and “anyone with a predisposition to epileptic activity, high blood pressure, and other things that can be triggered by stress.”

 Clark zealously emphasizes that hippie flippers be aware of potential medication interactions, especially with MAOIs, tramadol, and other medications that either influence serotonin production or drug metabolization.
 “I cannot stress enough that mixing with medication is a prominent cause of visits at medical tents at festivals,” she says.
+To summarize:

-To summarize: Assess any pre-existing health risks, research potential medication interactions, test your MDMA, and make sure that you have safe places and people to turn to if things go south. “[When you’re] attempting to self-medicate with any substance,” Clark says, “it’s important to tell other people how much you’re taking, when you’re taking it, where you’re taking it, and to be exceptionally cautious when preparing your set and setting [in order] to reduce the likelihood of adverse effects.”
+“[When you’re] attempting to self-medicate with any substance,” Clark says, “it’s important to tell other people how much you’re taking, when you’re taking it, where you’re taking it, and to be exceptionally cautious when preparing your set and setting [in order] to reduce the likelihood of adverse effects.”

 Hippie Flipping Dosage: Shrooms & Molly Ratio

-“Psychedelics and MDMA are very synergistic generally speaking and there’s a reason people combine them,” Clark says.
+“Psychedelics and MDMA are very synergistic, generally speaking, and there’s a reason people combine them,” Clark says.
 “But a major mistake people make is doing their regular dose of both drugs at the same time.”

-Turning to Clark for dosing guidance, she hesitates to use any hard numbers because of the many factors that affect how one uniquely experiences any given dose, including metabolism, body weight, brain chemistry, and prior drug use.
+Start small with mushrooms, too.
+As Michelle Janikian points out in her DoubleBlind guide to shrooms, a low dose of dried cubensis falls under two grams.
+With other types of psilocybin mushrooms, consider starting even lower in the spirit of caution.
+Turning to Clark for dosing guidance, she hesitates to use hard numbers because of the many factors that affect how one uniquely experiences any given dose, including metabolism, body weight, brain chemistry, and prior drug use.
 Clark instead offers more universal advice: “An individual who would normally take what they consider a ‘moderate’ dose of a single drug should drop to a ‘light/moderate’ dose of that drug, whatever that means to them.”
-In addition, she suggests familiarizing yourself with the potency of each batch of drug individually before combining them.
+In addition, she suggests familiarizing yourself with the potency of each batch of drugs individually before combining them.

 Photo of dried psilocybin mushrooms.

-Mixing Molly and Shrooms: Side Effects
+Mixing Molly and Shrooms Together: Side Effects

 All the different factors that can impact your hippie flipping experience should also be considered when anticipating potential side effects.
 Again, it’s imperative to be intentional with your dosing since most challenging experiences and side effects result from overestimating how much was needed to have a good time.

 One cause of adverse effects is “serotonin syndrome,” which occurs when the brain experiences an excess of serotonin.
 “It can lead to heightened body temperature, excess sweating—in severe cases, muscle stiffness, disorientation, agitation,” Clark says.
 “If supportive care is not available, it can become quite dangerous, especially if a person’s body temperature is spiking and there’s too much activity in the brain, which can lead to seizures.”
-Serotonin syndrome can be especially dangerous with use of MAOI medication, Clark adds.
+Serotonin syndrome can be especially dangerous with the use of MAOI medication, Clark adds.

-MDMA purchased illicitly may contain unknown and misrepresented ingredients, so it’s important to understand that any list of side effects cannot possibly account for the full array of risks and side effects.
+MDMA purchased illicitly may contain unknown and misrepresented ingredients, so it’s essential to understand that any list of side effects cannot possibly account for the full array of risks and side effects.
 Based on reports from combined use of MDMA and mushrooms, some of the acute side effects associated with MDMA and psilocybin include:

 • Tightness and clenching of jaw

-• Confusion, fear, and/or anxiety
+• Confusion, fear, anxiety, and paranoia

 • Challenging emotional experiences